Selena: Funeral

 On April 3, 1995, six hundred guests—mostly family members—attended Selena's burial at Seaside Memorial Park in Corpus Christi, Texas, which was broadcast live by a Corpus Christi and San Antonio radio station without the consent of her family.
 A Jehovah's Witness minister from Lake Jackson preached in English, quoting Paul the Apostle's words in 1 Corinthians 15.
 Hundreds of people began circling the area in their vehicles.
 Among the celebrities who attended Selena's funeral were Roberto Pulido, Bobby Pulido, David Lee Garza, Navaira, Laura Canales, Elsa Garcia, La Mafia, Ram Herrera, Imagen Latina, and Pete Astudillo.
-A special mass held the same day at Los Angeles Sports Arena drew a crowd of 4,000.
+A special Mass held the same day at Los Angeles Sports Arena drew a crowd of 4,000.
+Coincidentally, Selena’s funeral occurred on the same day as a workplace shooting (which also occurred in Corpus Christi) that resulted in the deaths of 5 people (excluding the perpetrator); news of the incident wasn’t covered much since it was overshadowed by news coverage of the funeral.

 Impact

 Selena's murder had a widespread impact.
 Reactions to her death were compared to those following the deaths of musicians John Lennon and Elvis Presley and that of U.S. president John F. Kennedy.
-Major television networks interrupted their regular programming to break the news - Tom Brokaw referred to Selena as "The Mexican Madonna".
+Major television networks interrupted their regular programming to break the news—Tom Brokaw referred to Selena as "The Mexican Madonna".
 Her death was front-page news in The New York Times for two days.
 Many vigils and memorials were held in her honor, and radio stations in Texas played her music non-stop.
 Her funeral drew 60,000 mourners, many of whom traveled from outside the United States.

 The news struck the Hispanic community extremely hard.
 Many fans traveled thousands of miles to see Selena's house and boutiques, and the crime scene.
 By mid-afternoon, police were asked to form a detour because a line of cars began backing up traffic from the Quintanillas' houses.
 Among the celebrities who contacted the Quintanilla family to express their condolences were Gloria Estefan, Celia Cruz, Julio Iglesias, and Madonna.
 Other celebrities—including Stefani Montiel, Jaime DeAnda (of Los Chamacos), and Shelly Lares—appeared on radio stations to express their thoughts about Selena's death.

 An issue of People magazine was released several days after her murder.
 Its publishers believed interest would soon wane.
 They released a commemorative issue within a week when it became clear it was growing.
 The issue sold nearly a million copies, selling the entire first and second print runs within two weeks.
 It became a collector's item, a first in the history of People.
 Betty Cortina, an editor of People, told Biography they never had an issue that was completely sold out; "it was unheard of".
 In the following months, the company released People en Español aimed at the Hispanic market, due to the success of the Selena issue.
 This was followed by Newsweek en Espanol and Latina magazine.